Space: 1999: Making of Series 2

+To keep the budget and filming schedule under control, Freiberger opted not to rehire any of the cast apart from Landau, Bain, and Morse, offering the rest appearances on an episode-by-episode basis only, with no series contract.
+Supporting characters Paul Morrow (Prentis Hancock), David Kano (Clifton Jones) and Tanya Alexander (Suzanne Roquette) were thus removed from the cast.
+Faced with an uncertain future due to a lack of a contract, Anton Phillips (Dr. Bob Mathias) left after two Year Two episodes.
+His character was replaced by several recurring physicians.
+For similar reasons, Zienia Merton (Sandra Benes) left after three episodes, though she temporarily returned mid-series at the request of Barbara Bain.
+Freiberger had wanted to replace Alan Carter with a new pilot named Mark Macinlock, but a look at the fanmail made him realise Carter was one of the show's most popular characters.
+The actor who played Carter, Nick Tate, was nonetheless uncomfortable enough with not having a contract and the other changes Freiberger was making to opt out of appearing in Year Two, but Gerry Anderson stepped in and persuaded Tate to return.

 Security Chief Tony Verdeschi also joined as a new character, played by Tony Anholt.
-Verdeschi, who assumed the base's second-in-command role, neither appeared, nor was ever mentioned, in Year One.
-However, Moonbase Alpha personnel treated Verdeschi as if he had been in their midst since "Breakaway".
-His character was designed to serve primarily as a secondary male action hero, and became a romantic interest for Maya.
+His character served primarily as a secondary male action hero, and a romantic interest for Maya.

 No on-screen explanations were offered for the cast changes.
-One scene in "The Metamorph" mentioning Bergman's death was scripted and filmed, but cut from the final edit.
+A scene in "The Metamorph" mentioning Bergman's death was scripted and filmed, but cut from the final edit.
 The Moonbase Alpha Technical Manual produced by Starlog magazine picks up this explanation, stating Bergman died due to a faulty spacesuit per the scripted scene.
-Likewise, it was mentioned in this publication that Morrow and Kano had died in an Eagle crash between series and explained that Dr. Mathias, supposedly Alpha's psychiatrist (although he seems to be more Russell's assistant), was on sabbatical doing research.
+Likewise, it is mentioned in this publication that Morrow and Kano died in an Eagle crash between series and that Dr. Mathias was on sabbatical doing research.
 Fred Freiberger felt that these characters were one-dimensional and had no fan support; he told Nick Tate that the audience would not remember them and that, as far as he was concerned, they were just "somewhere else" on Alpha, lost in the crowd of three hundred other people.
-Freiberger failed to appreciate the value of the supporting characters to the show and its fans.